dedoogong/asrada/README.md

     https://github.com/TadasBaltrusaitis/OpenFace
 4. OpenPose : https://github.com/CMU-Perceptual-Computing-Lab/openpose

+In case of DeepHand, please download quantized_graph.pb for testing.
+ I use just middle part of the whole model, 'PoseNet'.
+I removed 'HandSegNet' and 'PosePriorNet, ViewPointNet' and I quantized the 'PoseNet' part to get the reduced and faster model.
+Size is changed from 188.4MB(2 pickles) -> 70 MB(1 frozen pb) -> 17.6 MB(1 quantized_graph.pb)

+In case of DeepSpeech, you need to modify some sourced to build it on TX2.
+Please read really carefully of the instruction.
+I had such a hard time to build it finally successfully.
+Bcus of the RNN(bidirection network connection), it fails in quantization in TF or TRT.
+But fortunately, I can run it using GPUs!
+(Original version just support only armv6 CPU).

 TODO : More optimization for speed!

 1. replace tiny-yolo's feature extraction with mobilenet based darknet.